Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Vandenberg grinned sheepishly.
 "Sorry, sir.
 Also, I reckon I’d be happy to pump even more muzzle energy out of this bad boy.
 You said two thousand shots per cell, minimum, so we’ve got room to play around there."

-"What about recoil…?"
+"What about recoil...?"
 Gunny glanced yet again at the prodigiously muscled men he was addressing and corrected himself.
 Vandenberg’s forearm wouldn’t have fit in the cup of Howard’s prosthetic leg.
 "Never mind."

 "All told, I think we’re optimistic," Powell declared, after catching his men’s eyes and receiving a nod from all of them.
 "If we take it as a given that we’re going to want those energy cells to be fookin’ bombproof, about how long d’you reckon you’d need to make that change?"

 Howard glanced at his colleagues.
-"I’d call that… ‘bout a month?"
+"I’d call that... ‘bout a month?"
 There were some nods.
 "Yeah.
 As for the mag testing, you’re welcome to take a couple home with you."

 "And the suit HUD integration’s more down to C&M than to these fellas," Vandenberg commented.